5afe/safe-core-protocol-specs/registry/README.md

 # Registry

-The `Registry` serves a critical function in the Safe{Core} Protocol by keeping track of all `Integrations` and ensuring they comply with the prescribed `rules`.
+The `Registry` serves a critical function in the Safe{Core} Protocol by keeping track of all `Modules` and ensuring they comply with the prescribed `rules`.

-To fulfil this role, the Registry MUST define the `rules` that Integrations should adhere to.
+To fulfil this role, the Registry MUST define the `rules` that Modules should adhere to.
 Various mechanisms, such as **audits** and **bug bounties**, can be employed to verify and enforce these rules.
-The `Manager` interacts with the `Registry` to confirm that only approved Integrations are allowed.
+The `Manager` interacts with the `Registry` to confirm that only approved Modules are allowed.

 To facilitate these operations, the `Registry` MUST implement the following interface: